MineRobot: An Actuator-Centered Kinematic Modeling and Solving Framework for Underground Mining Robots: Applications

 \section{Applications}

-We briefly demonstrate how MineRobot supports several representative mining-robot applications in virtual environments.
-As summarized in Fig.~\ref{fig:apps}, the framework can be directly integrated into workspace visualization, trajectory generation, virtual reality (VR) interaction, and digital twins.
-These applications are enabled by the same actuator-centric kinematics layer: FK maps actuator states to robot configurations for visualization and interaction, while IK maps task-space targets to actuator commands for planning and control.
+We briefly demonstrate how MineRobot supports several representative underground-mining-robot application workflows.
+As summarized in Figure~\ref{fig:apps}, the framework can be integrated into workspace analysis, trajectory generation, operator-training interfaces, and digital-twin workflows.
+These applications are enabled by the same actuator-centered kinematics layer: FK maps actuator states to robot configurations for visualization and interaction, while IK maps task-space targets to actuator-length references for trajectory generation and command planning.

-Specifically, workspace visualization (Fig.~\ref{fig:apps}(a)) is realized by sampling the relevant actuator space and evaluating FK to obtain the corresponding end-effector poses.
-Trajectory generation (Fig.~\ref{fig:apps}(b)) is realized by discretizing a target path in task space and solving IK at each sample.
-For VR interaction (Fig.~\ref{fig:apps}(c)), virtual controls are mapped to actuator targets, and the robot is updated online through FK at interactive rates.
-For digital twins (Fig.~\ref{fig:apps}(d)), measured actuator lengths are sent to FK for physical-to-virtual synchronization, while desired end-effector targets are sent to IK for virtual-to-physical command generation.
-These examples illustrate that MineRobot is not only a kinematics solver, but also a practical computational substrate for interactive virtual-environment applications of underground mining robots.
-These examples illustrate that MineRobot can serve as a practical computational basis for interactive virtual-environment applications of underground mining robots.
-Additional implementation details are provided in \ref{appendix:C}.
+Specifically, workspace visualization (Figure~\ref{fig:apps}a) is realized by sampling the relevant actuator space and evaluating FK to obtain the corresponding end-effector poses.
+Trajectory generation (Figure~\ref{fig:apps}b) is realized by discretizing a target path in task space and solving IK at each sample.
+For virtual reality (VR) interaction (Figure~\ref{fig:apps}c), virtual controls are mapped to actuator targets, and the robot is updated online through FK at interactive rates.
+For digital twins (Figure~\ref{fig:apps}d), measured actuator lengths are sent to FK for physical-to-virtual synchronization, while desired end-effector targets are sent to IK for virtual-to-physical command generation.
+These examples illustrate how MineRobot serves as an actuator-centered kinematics layer for repeated FK/IK queries in representative underground-mining-robot workflows.
+Additional implementation details are provided in Appendix~\ref{appendix:C}.